On the Heroic Frenzies: A Translation of De gli eroici furori(1585)

 On the Heroic Frenzies is at once a philosophical dialogue, an anthology of love poetry, and a collection of sonnets, songs, and emblems – sometimes borrowed from other writers, but primarily Bruno’s own.
 Rowland’s detailed introduction and extensive footnotes highlight the philosophical sources, Biblical allusions, and biographical elements that make Bruno’s work both richly conceived and often challenging to understand.
 Providing cohesive insights into Bruno’s text, Rowland’s edition of On the Heroic Frenzies is a helpful guide for those new to his work.

-The Emblems of the eroici furori
+The Imprese of the Eroici furori

-Second Part of the Heroic Frenzies
+The Nolan's Argument of the Heroic Frenzies

 “This remarkable, accurate, and elegant translation of Giordano Bruno’s De gli eroici furori will be of extreme importance for all students of Renaissance culture.
 It is an important and necessary project, and a real pleasure to read.
 The introduction is reflective of Ingrid D. Rowland’s well-known insightfulness, and her extensive and detailed footnotes facilitate a cohesive understanding of Bruno’s work.”Armando Maggi, Professor of Italian Literature, Department of Romance Languages and Literatures, University of Chicago